 - a.
 Each unit, except studio micro-units, shall have a minimum of 75 square feet of common and/or private open space.
 Studio micro-units are not required to provide private open space.
 However, a minimum of 100 square feet of common open space per micro-unit shall be required, of which 100% may be located on the rooftop. - b.
 Common open space areas shall have a minimum dimension of 15 feet in any direction which may include a combination of open space and adjacent setback area. - c.
 Private open space areas shall be at least 30 square feet and 5 feet in any direction, to the extent feasible. - d.
 Private and common open space requirements may be satisfied by a selection or combination of the following: atriums, balconies, courtyards, decks, gardens, gyms/exercise rooms, patios, playgrounds/tot lots, rooftop decks, patios and gardens, and swimming pools.
 The Director may approve similar amenities not listed above. - 4.
 Facility requirements.
 Laundry facilities and storage areas shall comply with the requirements of §17.400.105.B Facility and Design Requirements for Multiple Family Residential Standards. - H. Live/Work Development Standards.
 In addition to the standards detailed in this Section, live/work units within a mixed use development shall meet all applicable standards contained in Section 17.400.060 (Live/Work Development Standards). - I. Parking Standards.
 Mixed use developments shall comply with all requirements contained in Chapter 17.320 (Off-Street Parking and Loading) and the following additional standards. - 1.
 Parking access and circulation standards. - a.
 Commingled parking.
 Shared parking.
-All multi-tenant, mixed-use projects on lots of 10,000 sq. ft. or greater shall accommodate shared parking for all uses, and shall provide a shared parking analysis subject to the following conditions: A mixed use project may have a commingled parking area for all uses, subject to the following conditions: - 1) Residential, live/work and commercial parking spaces are designated with signs. - 2) Residential, live/work and commercial components require 10 or fewer parking spaces each. - 3) One use requires 10 or fewer parking spaces and a second use requires more than 10 parking spaces, and the Director determines that site conditions make it infeasible to provide gated or separated parking. - 4) Within a designated TOD District, or when located within 1⁄2 mile of a "major transit stop" or within a "transit priority area" as defined under Section 450.216 or 450.322 of Title 23 of the Code of Federal Regulations, within transit oriented developments, parking may be reduced by resolution of the City Council based upon consideration of proximity to transit and/or a shared parking analysis, which demonstrates that such
+All multi-tenant, mixed-use projects on lots of 10,000 sq. ft. or greater shall provide a shared parking analysis.
+If the shared parking analysis demonstrates shared parking is feasible and will not negatively impact surrounding commercial or residential neighborhoods, then shared parking of all uses shall be required, subject to the following conditions: A mixed use project may have a commingled parking area for all uses, subject to the following conditions: - 1) Residential, live/work and commercial parking spaces are designated with signs. - 2) Residential, live/work and commercial components require 10 or fewer parking spaces each. - 3) One use requires 10 or fewer parking spaces and a second use requires more than 10 parking spaces, and the Director determines that site conditions make it infeasible to provide gated or separated parking. - 4) Within a designated TOD District, or when located within 1⁄2 mile of a "major transit stop" or within a "transit priority area" as defined under Section 450.216 or 450.322 of Title 23 of the Code of Federal Regulations, within transit oriented developments, parking may be reduced by resolution of the City Council based upon consideration of

-- parking reduction will not negatively impact surrounding commercial or residential neighborhoods. - 5) Shared parking analysis used to establish a project's required parking shall factor in any allowances of reduced parking provided by State statute. - b.
+- proximity to transit and/or a shared parking analysis, which demonstrates that such parking reduction will not negatively impact surrounding commercial or residential neighborhoods. - 5) Shared parking analysis used to establish a project's required parking shall factor in any allowances of reduced parking provided by State statute. - b.
 Gated parking.
 A mixed use project shall have a gated parking area for residents of residential units and live/work units, if the requirements allowing commingled parking are not met.
 The regulations governing gated parking areas are provided below. - 1) Common ingress areas to residential, live/work, and commercial parking are permitted. - 2) If a separated residential and live/work egress lane(s) is/are not provided, non-residential parking shall be free of charge. - 3.
 2) The parking layout shall be designed so that residents are not significantly inconvenienced by non-residential parking demands, as determined by the Director.